eb15643/Digital-Twin-CS-Capstone/README.md

 A digital twin is a virtual model designed to accurately mirror a physical object, system, or process.
 It integrates real-time data to simulate, predict, and optimize performance, enhancing decision-making and operational efficiency.
 This technology is increasingly utilized across industries to anticipate problems and test solutions in a cost-effective virtual environment

+## Expectation
+For our capstone project, we aimed to employ an object detection algorithm, such as YOLO, to analyze video camera feeds and accurately track robot movements across a grid.
+Our objective was to detect when a robot picks up or sets down a rack, effectively replicating all robot movement within the actual lab environment.
+The data extracted from the Python scripts and camera feeds—including X and Y coordinates and object types like "robot" and "rack"—would then be uploaded to the DynamoDB database table.
+Utilizing the DynamoDB blueprints plugin that we acquired, we planned to query this database table to retrieve the necessary information.
+This data would then allow us to simulate the robots' movements in the lab using a virtual environment created in Unreal Engine 5 and various 3D models developed in Blender.

 ## Gulfstream Sponsorship

 From 2008, when the G650 was introduced, Gulfstream has been using 3D CAD data to certify and produce all in-production aircraft.
 With this massive amount of 3D data, the XR team has been able to create several XR simulations.